jayJs/node-jay/README.md

 }
 ```

 Client side user authentication relies on Facebook.
-Function isUser() provides the possibility to apply different commands to anonymous or logged in users.
-Function isUser() determines that you are logged in before executing the functions. window.userId contains the user Facebook id.
+Function isUser() provides the possibility to apply different commands to anonymous or logged-in users.
+Function isUser() determines that you are logged in before executing the functions. window.userId contains the user Facebook ID.

 ```
 function isLoggedIn() {